compiler-explorer/compiler-explorer/docs/AddingALibrary.md

 libs.rangesv3.url=https://github.com/ericniebler/range-v3
 ```

-Now, for each declared version, CE will look for a `version` key, an human readable string representing the corresponding version,
+Now, for each declared version, CE will look for a `version` key, a human-readable string representing the corresponding version,
 and `path`, a list consisting of the paths separated by colon `:` (or semicolon `;` on Windows) to add to the inclusion path of the library.
 Optionally, you can provide a `libpath`, a list consisting of paths to add to your linker path.